Ficool

 Chapter 8 - The Mask and the Maw

-The halls of Blackstone weren't just quiet — they were suffocating.
+The halls of Blackstone weren't just quiet—they were suffocating.

-"He was supposed to be just Mark Wilde."
+"Someone awakened the Vein.""The Circle Keepers are here.""He was supposed to be just Mark Wilde."

 But Mark Wilde no longer had the luxury of pretending.